StevenBlack/vocab/million-dollar-words.md

 ### internecine
 Since the word is almost always used in conjunction with "warfare," it has come to be misunderstood to mean "nuclear."
-In fact, it means "mutually destruc- tive."
-A divorce can be internecine, so can squab- bling among divisions of a company.
+In fact, it means "mutually destructive."
+A divorce can be internecine, so can squabbling among divisions of a company.
 Pronounced IN-TER-NESS-EEN.

 ### intestate